NEU-DSG/dailp-encoding/README.md

 ### You Updated an Annotated Manuscript

 Maintainers can trigger a new deploy of our data [here](https://github.com/NEU-DSG/dailp-encoding/actions?query=workflow%3ACI) and click `Run workflow`.
-This process pulls in all our annotated spreadsheets, puts them into our database and converts them to TEI.
+This process pulls in all of our annotated spreadsheets, puts them into our database and converts them to TEI.
 Then, the new data is published on the website.
 This process also happens automatically every time a code change is made on the `main` branch.